hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

 all data is encrypted and it also offers additional security-related capabilities.
 By default, the agent uses this backend but the option is configurable.
 To utilize this backend, set the `SECRET_STORAGE_BACKEND` variable to `vault`.
-The agent is expected to read and write secrets to the path `/secret/*`, so ensure the necessary permissions are provisioned.
+The agent expects to read and write secrets to the path `/secret/*`, so ensure the necessary permissions are provisioned.

 Example Vault policy